johannesgiorgis/personal-website/content/page/about.md

 showTags: 		false
 ---

-# Who am I?
+## Who am I

-I am an experienced Software Engineer currently remotely working for a Financial Technology company on the operations side of its Data Analytics business.
+I am an experienced Software Engineer currently working at a Hospitality focused Job Board.
+I am a member of the Platform team, where I get the opportunity to work on cloud infrastructure, data pipelines, analytics and business intelligence.

-I spend my days making sure stuff in production works.
-This entails building monitoring tools, capturing system and application data for data analysis, working with other teams to ensure smooth deployments, responding to failures, etc.

-I spend my evenings learning and exploring Data Science, Artificial Intelligence and building data products and intelligent applications.
+I spend my evenings learning and exploring various areas of Software Engineering & Data Science.
+I am most excited about Data Analytics/Science, Artificial Intelligence and building data products and intelligent applications.

-# What is this blog about?
+## What is this blog about

 This blog chronicles my current technical journey into AI.
 I write about my learnings while taking courses, building and deploying applications.